bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Edgeworth/">Francis Ysidro Edgeworth</a>
 : An Irish-born statistician who examined correlation and methods of estimating correlation coefficients in a series of papers.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cantor/">Moritz Benedikt Cantor</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cantor/">Cantor, Georg Ferdinand Ludwig Philipp</a>
-: A German historian of mathematics.
+: A Russian-born mathematician who can be considered as the founder of set theory and introduced the concept of infinite numbers with his discovery of cardinal numbers.
+He also advanced the study of trigonometric series.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Darwin/">George Howard Darwin</a>
 : An English mathematician who was a son of Charles Darwin and studied the three-body-problem.